Dreux to Argenton sur Creuse

 Countries

-This is a nice gentle route through the French countryside on rural roads.
-The roads are not busy and the tranquility of the farmland this route travels through, makes this a very enjoyable stress free journey.
-The route passes through several delightful villages and crosses over the river Loir several times as it follows its course for some 50 miles (80 km).
-The route leaves the river at Vendôme and I have suggested a lunch stop here, there are several restaurants to choose from and you can also stretch your legs with a visit to the Trinity Abbey a former Benedictine monastery.At RP 16, the route meets the mighty river Loire, France's longest river at 1,012 km, this route sadly only follows for 8 km and crosses the Loire at Amboise.
+Not long after lunch, the route meets the mighty La Loire, France's longest river at 1,012 km, it drains 117,054 square kilometres, more than one fifth of France's land mass.
+Sadly this route only follows La Loire for 8 km and crosses over it at Amboise.
 The route actually crosses twice, firstly onto an island called l'Ile d'Or.
 The island was chosen in 503 by Clovis, king of the Franks, and Alaric II, king of the Visigoths, to sign a peace treaty.
 The history continues on the other bank of the river and a great view of the Royal Château d'Amboise can be seen as you cross the second bridge.
 The Château was confiscated by the monarchy in the 15th century, it became a favoured royal residence and was extensively rebuilt.
 King Charles VIII died at the château in 1498 after hitting his head on a door lintel!
 Justice?

 Want to download this route?